 Category Reason Supervision Licensing/Documents Appointment 3.
 Electives (Requests from Visiting Medical Students & Residents) Exploring Canadian Health Care and options for specialty training E-mail: visiting.electives@ubc.ca Please refer ALL elective requests to UBC Visiting Student Electives.
 PHC does not accept direct applications for electives 4.
-Clinical Trainees Exploring Canadian Health Care; seeking additional experience and training while awaiting CaRMS match or assessment IMGs & Canadian Medical graduates License allows them to train under supervision at level of 4th year medical student This rotation is unpaid per CPSBC license CPSBC Clinical Trainee license which requires endorsement from the Vice President of Medical Affairs CMPA Code 13 verification letter from school must be included copy of their MD degree Letter to Vice President, Medical Affairs from mentor, co-signed by Division and Department Heads with: exact start and end dates; purpose/scope of activities; supervisor name(s); and areas where they will be visiting (ORs, clinics, wards, etc.), and any Rounds or other CME events Signed confidentiality agreements by all parties Copy of College license must be sent to Medical Affairs Supervisor must provide evaluation (please use the UBC evaluation form for now and send back to Medical Affairs) Appointed via Vice President, Medical Affairs for less than a three (3) month rotations on various services; normally not to exceed one (1) year Non-privileged; network and clinical systems access granted if required (contact Liz Andrichuk); ID badge given to those who are here longer than one (1) month Non-credit (UBC)
+Clinical Trainees Canadian Health Care; seeking additional experience and training while awaiting CaRMS match or assessment IMGs & Canadian Medical graduates supervision at level of 4 th year medical student CPSBC Clinical Trainee license which requires endorsement from the Vice President of Medical Affairs CMPA Code 13 verification letter from school must be included copy of their MD degree Letter to Vice President, Medical Affairs from mentor, co-signed by Division and Department Heads with: exact start and end dates; purpose/scope of activities; supervisor name(s); and areas where they will be visiting (ORs, clinics, wards, etc.), and any Rounds or other CME events Signed confidentiality agreements by all parties Copy of College license must be sent to Medical Affairs Supervisor must provide evaluation (please use the UBC evaluation form for now and send back to Medical Affairs) Appointed via Vice President, Medical Affairs for less than a three (3) month rotations on various services; normally not to exceed one (1) year Non-privileged; network and clinical systems access granted if required (contact Liz Andrichuk); ID badge given to those who are here longer than one (1) month Non-credit (UBC)

-Category Reason Supervision Licensing/Documents Appointment 5.
-Clinical Fellow I (non-UBC) Short-term trainees seeking additional special interest training (e.g. PoC, ultrasound, Addictions, IDC) Fully licensed physicians Directly supervised Unable to bill MSP or APP for this training CPSBC license to practice in BC copy of their CV copy of their MD degree Letter to Vice President, Medical Affairs from mentor, co-signed by Division and Department Heads with: exact start and end dates; purpose/scope of activities; supervisor name(s); and areas where they will be working (ORs, clinics, wards, etc.) Signed confidentiality agreements by all parties NOTE: Non-UBC Fellows may not be recognized as receiving UBC Fellowship training Appointed as time- limited Clinical Fellow, normally less than one (1) month No hospital privileges; network and clinical systems access granted as needed; should be using ID from visiting site if available.
-Category Reason Supervision Licensing/Documents Appointment 6.
-Clinical Fellow II (non-UBC) Sub-specialty or specialized training upon completion of recognized Royal College specialty training Longer term than Clinical Fellow I Cannot be working in the same specific area they are being trained in Supervising attending is responsible for care delivered by Fellow CPSBC Clinical Trainee license which requires endorsement from Vice President, Medical Affairs May apply for privileges if appropriately licensed for independent practice following approval of Vice President, Medical Affairs copy of their CV copy of their MD license Letter to Vice President, Medical Affairs from mentor, co-signed by Division and Department Heads with: exact start and end dates; purpose/scope of activities; supervisor name(s); and areas where they will be working (ORs, clinics, wards, etc.) Signed confidentiality agreements by all parties NOTE: Non-UBC Fellows may not be recognized as PHC will provide a letter of support to CPSBC only after a completed package is submitted.
+Category R Reason Supervision Licensing/Documents Appointment Fellow I tr (non-UBC) as si tr P ui A Short-term rainees seeking additional special interest raining (e.g. PoC, ultrasound, Addictions, IDC) Fully licensed physicians Directly supervised Unable to bill MSP or APP for this training CPSBC license to practice in BC copy of their CV copy of their MD degree Letter to Vice President, Medical Affairs from mentor, co-signed by Division and Department Heads with: exact start and end dates; purpose/scope of activities; supervisor name(s); and areas where they will be working (ORs, clinics, wards, etc.) Signed confidentiality agreements by all parties NOTE: Non-UBC Fellows may not be recognized as receiving UBC Fellowship training Appointed as time- limited Clinical Fellow, normally less than one (1) month No hospital privileges; network and clinical systems access granted as needed; should be using ID from visiting site if available.
+Category R Reason Supervision Licensing/Documents Appointment Fellow II specification (non-UBC) trees to continue the continue to continue the co Sub-specialty or specialized raining upon completion of ecognized Royal College specialty training Longer term han Clinical Fellow I Cannot be vorking in the same specific area they are peing trained in Supervising attending is responsible for care delivered by Fellow CPSBC Clinical Trainee license which requires endorsement from Vice President, Medical Affairs May apply for privileges if appropriately licensed for independent practice following approval of Vice President, Medical Affairs copy of their CV copy of their MD license Letter to Vice President, Medical Affairs from mentor, co-signed by Division and Department Heads with: exact start and end dates; purpose/scope of activities; supervisor name(s); and areas where they will be working (ORs, clinics, wards, etc.) Signed confidentiality agreements by all parties NOTE: Non-UBC Fellows may not be recognized as receiving UBC Fellowship training PHC will provide a letter of support to CPSBC only after a completed package is submitted.
 Approval can be up to two (2) years max.
 Hospital privileges not automatically granted.
 May apply for exception.
 Network and clinical systems access granted as needed.
 Non-credit (UBC)